srinath-chakravarthy/ovito/doc/python/introduction/custom_modifiers.rst

 Initialization phase
 -----------------------------------

-Initialization of parameters and other inputs needed by our custom modifier function should be done outside the function.
+Initialization of parameters and other inputs needed by our custom modifier function should be done outside of the function.
 For example, our modifier may require reference coordinates of particles, which need to be loaded from an external file.
 One example is the *Displacement vectors* modifier of OVITO, which asks the user to load a reference configuration file with the coordinates that should be subtracted from the current particle coordinates.
 A corresponding implementation of this modifier in Python